Watch Teen Mom's Amber Portwood Find Out She's Pregnant With Baby No. 2

 "How're you feeling," Andrew asked from the hotel room.
 "Is this how you felt when you were pregnant with Leah?"
 The short answer is yes.

-Without further ado, Amber walked towards the bathroom with a pregnancy test in hand to see if a pregnancy could be causing her symptoms.
+Without further ado, Amber walked towards the bathroom with a pregnancy test in hand to see if a baby could be causing her symptoms.

 "Here I go.
 I'm nervous," she admitted before walking over to her boyfriend.
 "Um, babe."